Vincenzo de Feo: Biography

 Vincenzo de Feo was born in Mirabello Sannitico near Campobasso in September 1876.
 His paternal uncle, Francesco de Feo, was a patriot during the Risorgimento and in 1860 commanded the "First Samnite Legion".
 The young Vincenzo was formed in the Italian Naval Academy of Livorno, graduating in October 1890 with a degree in electrical engineering.

 He took part in the 1911–1912 Italo-Turkish War.
 During World War I he served on submarines, participating in various military operations in the Mediterranean sea, for which he was decorated with two Silver Medals of Military Valor in 1915 and in 1918.

 He became Admiral on December 20, 1934.

 He was also an accomplished technician, holding patents of five specializations: underwater weapons, chemical explosives, electronics, telegraphy, ballistics.
 He invented a peculiar gyroscope called gimetro, an aiming system that was adopted by the Italian fleet from 1930.
 De Feo collaborated with the "Rivista Marittima" from 1906 to 1936, supporting the strategic importance of submarines and aircraft carriers in naval battles.
 As uncle of Ugo Tiberio, he supported his research at the Naval Academy for the development of the Italian radar system.

 De Feo was appointed in 1937 Governor of Eritrea and remained in Italian Asmara from April 1, 1937 to December 15, 1937.
 He succeeded to Alfredo Guzzoni, and was later replaced by Giuseppe Daodice.

 He was appointed Senator in the Parliament of the Kingdom of Italy, on the proposal of the Minister of the Navy, on March 25, 1939, and was sworn in April 17, 1939.

 When World War II started, De Feo was assigned to the Commissione Italiana d'Armistizio con la Francia, signing the Protocol that regulated the conditions of the French surrender with respect to naval issues.

 After the Fall of Fascism, the Armistice of Cassibile and the Allied invasion of Italy, on August 7, 1944 the 'High Court of Justice for Sanctions against Fascism of Rome sanctioned him for having supported fascism and declared that he was held responsible of promoting war, which he had made possible with his votes and with individual actions, including propaganda carried on and off the Senate.
+He filed an appeal with the Court of Cassation against that decision and obtained its annulment with a judgment dated July 8, 1948.
+He was not dismissed from the Navy but was placed in retirement in 1949.

 He died in Rome on January 17, 1955.